JuliaPackaging/BinaryBuilder.jl/docs/src/tricksy_gotchas.md

 # Tricksy Gotchas

-There is a plethora of gotchas when it comes to binary compilation and distribution that must be appropriately addressed, or the binaries will only work on certain machines and not others.
-Here is an incomplete list of things that this package takes care of for you:
+There are a plethora of gotchas when it comes to binary compilation and distribution that must be appropriately addressed, or the binaries will only work on certain machines and not others.
+Here is an incomplete list of things that `BinaryBuilder.jl` takes care of for you:

 * Uniform compiler interface
 No need to worry about invoking compilers through weird names; just run `gcc` within the proper environment and you'll get the appropriate cross-compiler.
 Triplet-prefixed names (such as `x86_64-linux-gnu-gcc`) are, of course, also available, and the same version of `gcc`, `g++` and `gfortran` is used across all platforms.